Pretro/gymstore/README.md

 ![Image of the settings file](media/pictures/pic9.png)

-24.- Now set the app to automatically deploy on Heroku when you push to github.
+24.- Set the app to automatically deploy on Heroku when you push to github.
 To do this, follow these steps.

 + Go to your Heroku app and in into the "Deploy" tab.